Meredith Ostrom

-As an actress she recently played the character Joany, muse to a conceptual artist, in the 2009 film Boogie Woogie, based on the novel written by Danny Moynehan, a satire on the New York and London art worlds, for which Damien Hirst curated the art work in the film.
+As an actress she recently played the character Joany in the 2009 film Boogie Woogie.
 She also appeared in the 2006 films Played and Factory Girl (playing the role of iconic German songbird/muse of Andy Warhol Nico).
 She starred in the 2005 short film Bizarre Love Triangle, written and directed by George Hickenlooper.
 She appeared in a 2000 episode of Sex and the City.